th2-net/th2-docs/content/common/modules/codec.md

 <notice note >

-If protocol-specific codec needs dictionary, it won't properly function without it.
+If a protocol-specific **codec** requires a dictionary, it won't properly function without it.

 </notice >